Patrick Keohane: Biography

 On 27 March 1912, Keohane, along with Atkinson, attempted to find Scott and his polar party and bring them back to Cape Evans from the One Ton supply depot.
 Starting at Hut Point, the party only made it to a point 8 mi south of Corner Camp.
 There they left a week's provisions and returned to Cape Evans on 1 April.
 On 29 October, after spending the winter on the continent, Keohane was among a party that went to search for Scott's group.
 On 12 November, they found the frozen bodies of Scott, Edward Adrian Wilson, and Henry Robertson Bowers eleven miles south of the One Ton supply depot.

 The party sailed on the Terra Nova from Cape Evans for the last time on 22 January 1913.
 The ship arrived in Wales on 14 June.
 After his return, Keohane joined the Coast Guard service.
 He served as the district officer of coastguards for the Isle of Man.
 He later rejoined the Royal Navy and served in World War II.

 Keohane died in Plymouth in 1950, at the age of 71.

+Legacy

+Keohane was portrayed by Larry Burns in the 1948 film Scott of the Antarctic, and by Tom Gerrard in the 1985 television serial The Last Place on Earth.